robinandeer/robinandeer.github.io/posts/2016-04-04-vegan-food-in-stockholm.md

 ## [Abyssina](http://www.abyssinia.se/) 🌱

 **Ethiopian** ($$).
 Another Ethiopian place with similar quality.
 The lunch is served as a buffé where half the options are vegan.
 You eat similarly as in Gojo.
-The proud owner and hostess was very welcoming :smile:
+The proud owner and hostess was very welcoming 🙂

 ## [Surfers](http://www.surfersstockholm.se/) 🌸